Cidara Therapeutics (NASDAQ:CDTX) Receives “Market Outperform” Rating from JMP Securities

-Cidara Therapeutics (NASDAQ:CDTX – Get Free Report)‘s stock had its “market outperform” rating reaffirmed by research analysts at JMP Securities in a research report issued on Tuesday,Benzinga reports.
-They currently have a $47.00 price objective on the biotechnology company’s stock.
-JMP Securities’ price objective suggests a potential upside of 88.94% from the stock’s previous close.
+Cidara Therapeutics (NASDAQ:CDTX – Get Free Report)‘s stock had its “market outperform” rating restated by investment analysts at JMP Securities in a report released on Monday,Benzinga reports.
+They currently have a $47.00 price target on the biotechnology company’s stock.
+JMP Securities’ price objective indicates a potential upside of 116.79% from the stock’s previous close.

-Several other brokerages have also weighed in on CDTX.
-Wall Street Zen raised Cidara Therapeutics to a “sell” rating in a report on Saturday, May 10th.
-Citizens Jmp began coverage on shares of Cidara Therapeutics in a research note on Wednesday, March 12th.
-They set an “outperform” rating and a $46.00 price target on the stock.
-Royal Bank of Canada reiterated an “outperform” rating and issued a $35.00 price objective (up from $31.00) on shares of Cidara Therapeutics in a research note on Friday.
-Cantor Fitzgerald upgraded shares of Cidara Therapeutics to a “strong-buy” rating in a research report on Wednesday, February 5th.
-Finally, HC Wainwright upped their target price on shares of Cidara Therapeutics from $24.00 to $35.00 and gave the stock a “buy” rating in a research report on Monday, March 10th.
-One investment analyst has rated the stock with a sell rating, seven have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $41.86.
+Other equities research analysts have also recently issued research reports about the company.
+Cantor Fitzgerald upgraded Cidara Therapeutics to a “strong-buy” rating in a report on Wednesday, February 5th.
+HC Wainwright raised their price target on Cidara Therapeutics from $24.00 to $35.00 and gave the stock a “buy” rating in a research note on Monday, March 10th.
+Needham & Company LLC reiterated a “buy” rating and issued a $35.00 price target on shares of Cidara Therapeutics in a report on Friday, May 23rd.
+Citigroup initiated coverage on shares of Cidara Therapeutics in a research report on Wednesday, March 12th.
+They set an “outperform” rating on the stock.
+Finally, Wall Street Zen raised shares of Cidara Therapeutics to a “sell” rating in a research report on Saturday, May 10th.
+One research analyst has rated the stock with a sell rating, seven have given a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat, Cidara Therapeutics currently has an average rating of “Buy” and a consensus target price of $41.86.

-Cidara Therapeutics (NASDAQ:CDTX – Get Free Report) last released its quarterly earnings results on Thursday, May 8th.
-The biotechnology company reported ($1.66) EPS for the quarter, beating analysts’ consensus estimates of ($5.45) by $3.79.
-Cidara Therapeutics had a negative return on equity of 69.64% and a negative net margin of 289.05%.
-As a group, research analysts predict that Cidara Therapeutics will post -8.74 EPS for the current fiscal year.
+Cidara Therapeutics (NASDAQ:CDTX – Get Free Report) last issued its quarterly earnings data on Thursday, May 8th.
+The biotechnology company reported ($1.66) EPS for the quarter, beating the consensus estimate of ($5.45) by $3.79.
+Cidara Therapeutics had a negative net margin of 289.05% and a negative return on equity of 69.64%.
+As a group, analysts forecast that Cidara Therapeutics will post -8.74 EPS for the current fiscal year.

 Insiders Place Their Bets

-In other news, COO Shane Ward sold 1,664 shares of the business’s stock in a transaction dated Tuesday, March 11th.
-The shares were sold at an average price of $21.96, for a total transaction of $36,541.44.
-Following the completion of the sale, the chief operating officer now owns 14,674 shares of the company’s stock, valued at $322,241.04.
-The trade was a 10.18% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, insider Leslie Tari sold 1,773 shares of the firm’s stock in a transaction dated Tuesday, March 11th.
-The shares were sold at an average price of $21.96, for a total transaction of $38,935.08.
-Following the completion of the transaction, the insider now directly owns 16,215 shares in the company, valued at $356,081.40.
-This represents a 9.86% decrease in their ownership of the stock.
+In other news, insider Leslie Tari sold 1,773 shares of the business’s stock in a transaction that occurred on Tuesday, March 11th.
+The stock was sold at an average price of $21.96, for a total value of $38,935.08.
+Following the sale, the insider now directly owns 16,215 shares of the company’s stock, valued at $356,081.40.
+The trade was a 9.86% decrease in their position.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, COO Shane Ward sold 1,664 shares of the business’s stock in a transaction on Tuesday, March 11th.
+The stock was sold at an average price of $21.96, for a total value of $36,541.44.
+Following the completion of the sale, the chief operating officer now directly owns 14,674 shares in the company, valued at $322,241.04.
+This trade represents a 10.18% decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-3.89% of the stock is currently owned by insiders.
+3.89% of the stock is owned by corporate insiders.

 Cidara Therapeutics Company Profile